PivotalServicesOss/webapi-template-csharp2/README.md

 - [MediatR](https://github.com/jbogard/MediatR), a simple mediator implementation for .NET.
 I love the usage of this tool which reduces tight coupling between code components.

-- A simple [Modular Monolith](https://modularmonolith.net/) to start with.
+- A simple [Modular Style Built WebApi](https://modularmonolith.net/) to start with.
 Eventually can easily seperate it as needed, but please refer the article [Should that be a Microservice?](https://tanzu.vmware.com/content/blog/should-that-be-a-microservice-keep-these-six-factors-in-mind).

 - [Autofac](https://autofac.org/) is used in addition to .NET framework  provided [ServiceCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicecollection?view=dotnet-plat-ext-6.0) as `Inversion of Control container`